Saint Joseph's College of Maine

-Saint Joseph's College of Maine is a private Catholic college in Standish, Maine.
+Saint Joseph's College of Maine is a private Catholic college in Standish, Maine, United States.
 It is the only Catholic college in Maine.
+Saint Joseph's College Online offers its online programs to 2,400 students in 50 states and nine countries.

+History

-Saint Joseph's was founded by the Sisters of Mercy in 1912.
+Saint Joseph's was founded by the Sisters of Mercy in 1912 as a women's college.
 The college, run by a lay and religious Board of Trustees, was located on the convent grounds in nearby Portland until 1956 when it moved to its lakeside location in Standish.
 In 1970, Saint Joseph's became coeducational and six years later began a distance education program for working adults.
-Saint Joseph's College Online offers its online programs to 2,400 students in 50 states and nine countries.

 Academics

 On campus, the college offers more than 40 majors, minors and partnership programs.
 The average class size is 14.
 The student-to-faculty ratio is 11:1.
 On campus, the college offers undergraduate programs in the liberal arts and sciences, as well as professional programs.
 The most popular majors are nursing, business, education, exercise science/sports management, and biology.